Digital Marketing & Social Media - B.S.

 - Communicate complex data sets to both technical and non-technical audiences.

 With the continual increased use of digital marketing and social media, there is a growing need for employees with marketing, technology and analytics backgrounds.
 This program provides students with a solid foundation in each of these areas, giving them a competitive advantage in the workplace.

-An experiential educational experience is also offered.
-There are a variety of options available for students to complete the required 9-credit experience.
-Students may elect to add an additional 4.5 credits from their major electives based upon advising and prior planning.
+A variety of experiential education options are available for students to complete the 6-credit requirement.
+Students may elect to add an additional 3 credits from their free major electives based upon advising and prior planning.

 An important component of the program’s educational experience is the Arts & Sciences Core Experience.
 Graduates are expected to show competencies in higher order thinking, communications, ethics, global diversity, responsible citizenship and leadership.